 Earlier this summer I awoke just before dawn to a new song in the woods.
 In my just awakened state I thought of the flutes and marimbas of my childhood.
 But, as my surprise wore off, it slowly dawned on me what these howls were.
 I lay there appreciating the irony that coyotes, known as “America’s Native Song Dogs,” had found this island.

 I saw my first coyote on Vashon in July of this year.
-However, these “song dogs” appear to have returned at least six years ago according to T Martino of Wolftown who first positively identified a dead coyote near St. John Vianney’s.
+However, these “song dogs” were first sighted at least six years ago according to T Martino of Wolftown who first positively identified a dead coyote near St. John Vianney’s.
 She notified the Beachcomber so that people would be aware of their presence.
 After a lull in sightings, T says she has had several sightings on both ends of the island for the past three years.
 Vashon Nature Center has also had several south-end sightings reported this summer and fall.

 How do they get here?
 Probably just like deer and the occasional bear do.
 They swim.
 Perhaps across Colvos passage since that would be the shortest distance.
-I saw a deer swim across Colvos passage in the late 80s.
-It was an entertaining sight!
+Deer regularly swim across from Colvos and coyotes are reported as better swimmers than deer.

 And why are they appearing now?
 Like our raven populations that have increased over the last decade, coyotes may be making a comeback because there is more habitat for them as old farmlands convert back to forests.
-Coyotes are returning to many rural areas both because of habitat change and because they were successful at filling the space left open when wolf populations were extirpated across most of the lower 48.
+We don’t know for sure if coyotes inhabited the island in the past or are recently returning after a hiatus.
+There are no known records one way or another from early settlers of the islands.
+Coyotes are spreading to many rural areas both because of habitat change and because they were successful at filling the space left open when wolf populations were extirpated across most of the lower 48.

-What does it mean for the island to have its native song dog back?
+What does it mean for the island to host this “native song dog”?
 No one knows yet.
 Hearing coyotes in our midst seems to generate both a sense of excitement and nervousness, especially for cat and small dog owners.
 Just like eagles and great-horned owls, coyotes can kill cats though they aren’t their preferred food.

 Possible coyote benefits